Reading:

 Scenario 4: Cost Oriented

 Cost-based pricing is simply adding a certain percentage or amount of markup to your products’ internal costs to find your prices.
-This is the simplest methods among different pricing strategies to find which level a product.
-It is preferred by e-commerce companies who have a goal of keeping their financial health at an optimum level.
+This is the simplest method among different pricing strategies to find which level a product.
+It is preferred by ecommerce companies that have a goal of keeping their financial health at an optimum level.

-Generally, e-commerce companies or suppliers who manufacture their own products should adapt cost-oriented pricing and reprice its online prices depending on the changes of the costs.
+Generally, ecommerce companies or suppliers who manufacture their own products should adopt cost-oriented pricing and reprice its online prices depending on the changes of the costs.

 For the repricing rules, the costs should be the first variant that should be taken into account.
-So, here some repricing rules set by e-commerce retailers to enhance their cost-based pricing strategies.
+So, here are some repricing rules set by ecommerce retailers to enhance their cost-based pricing strategies.

 In the first rule, there is a slight concern of competition but the price competition is ignored at the second rule.